Voting FAQ

 I've moved since I registered -- can I still vote?

-If you have moved within the same county more than fifteen days prior to an election and have not re-registered by the deadline, you should call your county election office to get the location of your new polling place, or use the polling place look-up feature on that office's web site (if available).
-You will need to bring two pieces of identification showing your name and new address (one piece is okay if it is your driver's license showing your new address) with you to the polling place, where you will then fill out a new voter registration form and cast what is called a "provisional ballot" (provisional ballots are set aside and not counted until voter eligibility can be confirmed by the election office.)
+If you have moved within the same county more than fifteen days prior to an election and have not re-registered by the deadline, contact your county election office to get the location of your new voting site, or use the look-up feature on that office's web site if available or on the Secretary of State's site.
+You will need to bring with you to the voting site two pieces of identification showing your name and new address (one piece is okay if it is your driver's license showing your new address), where you will then fill out a new voter registration form and cast what is called a "provisional ballot" (provisional ballots are counted once voter eligibility is confirmed by the election office and has verified the voter did not cast another ballot elsewhere in the state).

 Is my employer required to give me time off to vote?

-Yes, California law requires that employers give their employees time off to vote in statewide elections if employees do not have time to vote outside of their normal work schedule.
-The law provides for a maximum of two hours of paid leave for the purposes of voting, and in some cases, employers may require advance notice of the need to take time off to vote.
-More information about this provision can be found on the Secretary of State's "time off to vote" web page.
+Yes, California law requires that employers give their employees time off to vote in statewide elections if employees do not have time to vote outside of their normal work schedule but voters must ask for it at least two working days in advance.
+The law provides for a maximum of two hours of paid leave for the purposes of voting.
+More information is on the Secretary of State's "Time Off to Vote" web page.

 Whom do I contact about voter fraud or other voting concerns?